fenomeno83/SwaggerGlobalization/README.md

 # SwaggerGlobalization
-Solution that implements multilanguage documentation and UI translation in .Net core 3.1 swagger (Swashbuckle).
+Solution that implements multilanguage documentation and UI translation in .Net core 3.1 swagger (Swashbuckle 5).

 Based on configured supported cultures and default culture, you can: